meta-rti/Basic-Video-Call/Group-Video/OpenVideoCall-iOS/guide.md

 The `MainViewController` class has two private variables.

-The `videoProfile` variable is initialized with the default Agora video profile using `WujiVideoProfile.defaultProfile()`.
+The `videoProfile` variable is initialized with the default Wuji video profile using `WujiVideoProfile.defaultProfile()`.

 The `encryptionType` is initialized to `EncryptionType.xts128`.
 When a new `encryptionType` is set, set the `encryptionButton` text to the new encryption type using `encryptionButton?.setTitle()`.